zappee/gombi/docker/README.md

   NoHostAuthenticationForLocalhost yes
   ~~~

-* Connect to a container from another container using Docker network and run a command:
+* Connect to a container Docker network and run a command:
   ~~~
   sshpass -p password ssh -oStrictHostKeyChecking=no root@pki.remal.com "ls -all"
   ~~~